 top of page

 When using sight-size, the painting or drawing is placed next to the sitter so that both appear the same size when viewed together from a given distance.
 In this way, shapes and proportions, colours and values can be evaluated to scale alongside nature.
-First documented by Roger de Piles in 1708, sight-size is primarily a portrait practice as used by Reynolds, Raeburn, Sargent etc., but because it facilitates a direct comparison between subject and image, it is the best way to train the eye and therefore fundamental in an educational context.
+First documented by Roger de Piles in 1708, sight-size is primarily a portrait practice as used by Reynolds, Raeburn, Lawrence, and Sargent, but because it facilitates a direct comparison between subject and image, it is the best way to train the eye and therefore fundamental in an educational context.
+Students also learn to hand grind oil paint and make painting mediums, and how to stretch and prime canvas.

 bottom of page